Disc Golf in the Heart of Suburbia

 0 Helpful / 2 Not

 Pros: Lots of challenge.
-Plays around lake and into back of park, rest rooms, next tee signs on most holes.
+Plays around lake and into back of park, rest rooms, new signs with distance, par & next tee direction.

 Other Thoughts: course has a&b pins, long & short tee's, just waiting for concrete tee's to rate this a 5.

 0 of 2 people found this review helpful.